Forests and Jungles as Cultural Architects

 Cultural Erosion and Language Loss

-As younger generations leave forest homes for urban schools and jobs, oral traditions fade.
-The Korubo of Brazil, for instance, speak a language with fewer than 200 fluent speakers.
-When elders die, knowledge of medicinal plants, hunting techniques, and ritual cycles disappears.
-The link between forests and culture becomes severed, and with it the motivation for conservation.
+The Korubo of Brazil, for instance, speak a language with fewer than 200 fluent speakers remaining.
+When such linguistic and cultural heritage disappears, the intimate connection between forests and culture weakens, reducing the motivation and capacity for conservation.

 Conservation and Indigenous-Led Stewardship